pd2afconverter/pd2afconverter.github.io/pages/rules.md

     </tr>
 </table>

-In case when both states are active (connected to other processes via regulatory arcs), it is important to show two activities of the same protien, otherwise the translation will introduce wrong statements.
-This version of converstion is done via the use of the _AND operator_.
+In case when both states are active (connected to other processes via regulatory arcs), it is important to show two activities of the same protein, otherwise the translation will introduce wrong statements.
+This version of conversion is done via the use of the _AND operator_.

 <table>
     <tr style="font-size:90%;">